XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   page: 1, # Integer | Up to 100 bank transactions will be returned in a single API call with line items details

-  unitdp: 4 # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts }
+  unitdp: 4, # Integer | e.g. unitdp=4 – (Unit Decimal Places) You can opt in to use four decimal places for unit amounts

+  page_size: 100 # Integer | Number of records to retrieve per page
+}

 begin